 Budgets are great at helping you reach your financial goals.
-They are also a ‘living’ thing, and need updating regularly.
+Think of your budget as a ‘living’ thing that needs updating regularly.

 Changes in your life situation such as a new kid, home, job, may require changes to your spending.
 Compare your income vs. expenses and what’s left-over.

 - Will this get you to your financial goals?